 Why Trust The Spruce?

 This article was researched and written by Katie Begley, a freelance writer specializing in home and family products.
-Katie has been writing for The Spruce since 2019.
+She has been writing for The Spruce since 2019.
 She has worked in office spaces with standing desks as well as set up a convertible riser in her home office.
 To compile this list, she considered how well each desk fit the needs of daily work as well as ease of adjustment.